PyOED: An Extensible Suite for Data Assimilation and Model-Constrained Optimal Design of Experiments

 \section{Mathematical Background}

-In this section we provide a brief overview of the mathematical background of the \pyoed core, which is important for approaching the OED problem for Bayesian inversion.
-In this presentation we focus on sensor placement for Bayesian inversion as a modal OED formulation.
-We start by discussing the forward problem in~\ref{subsec:forward_problem}; then we introduce the inverse problem in~\ref{subsec:inverse_problem} and the OED formalism in~\ref{subsec:OED}.
+In this section we provide a brief overview of the mathematical formulation adopted by \pyoed.
+Specifically, we describe the forward and the inverse problems in~\ref{subsec:forward_inverse_problem}, and then we introduce the OED formalism in~\ref{subsec:OED}.
+For further details on the mathematical formulation and solution algorithms of OED problems, see, for example,~\cite{attia2022optimal, attia2023robust, alexanderian2021optimal}.